what's important to us...

 community-based, academic, health care and government settings.
 He received a Masters of Science degree in Health Policy and

 Management from Harvard University School of Public Health and a Bachelor of Arts degree from Wesleyan University.
-Kenny is a member of the Association of Fundraising Professionals, Nonprofit Consultants Network, Massachusetts Nonprofit Network and Nonprofit Technology Network.
-He has a long history of community-based volunteerism.
+Kenny is a member of the Association of Fundraising Professionals, Nonprofit Consultants Network and Massachusetts Nonprofit Network.
+He has a long history of community-based volunteerism, and is currently on the Board of Directors of Steps to Success.

 Kenny resides in Brookline, Massachusetts with his wife, Joanna, their daughter and son, and two mutts.